ayl48/FastRobots/source/Lab5.md

 ___
 ### Extrapolation
-Using the same methods from previous labs, I calculated the frequency at which the ToF sensor returns new data: ~9.94 Hz
+Using the same methods from previous labs, I calculated the frequency at which the ToF sensor returns new data: ~9.94 Hz.
+This is very slow, but no matter how much I shortened the sensor's time budget, I could not get a faster frequency.
+I will need to look deeper into this.
 ![](images/Lab5/10Hz.jpeg)

-PID speed 121.25 Hz.
+After decoupling the ToF frequency from the PID loop by running the loop regardless of , I calculated the PID loop frequency to be approximately 121.25 Hz.
+To decouple the frequencies, I made the loop frequency dependent on the PID calculation rather than the sensor updates.
+When new ToF data is available, I updated the motor speed estimate; otherwise, I used the last saved value for PID calculations.
+This maintained continuous control without being constrained by the sensor's update rate.

 #### Extrapolation Using Previous Datapoint
 Video with old point